chmike/YABE/README.md

          1   array stream    : [11010111] [value]*                   : equivalent to [
          7   object          : [11011xxx] [string, value]*           : 0 to 6 pairs of identifier and value
          1   object stream   : [11011111] [string, value]*           : equivalent to {
-     32    integers -1..-32  : [111xxxxx]                            : -1..-32 value encoded as is in tag
+     32    integers -1..-32  : [111xxxxx]                            : -1..-32 integer value encoded as is

 ## YABE data size

-The encoded data byte length is defined by the context (i.e. file or record size) or implicit if the data is limited to one value which includes an array of value or an object.
+The encoded data byte length is defined by the context (i.e. file or record size) or is implicit if the data is limited to one value like an array or an object.

 ## YABE data Signature

-Saved or transmitted YABE encoded data starts with a five byte signature.
-The first four bytes are the ASCII code 'Y', 'A', 'B', 'E' in that order, and the fifth byte is the version number of the encoding which is currently 0.
+Stored or transmitted YABE encoded data starts with a five byte signature.
+The first four bytes are the ASCII code 'Y', 'A', 'B', 'E' in that order, and the fifth byte is the version number of the encoding.
+This specification describes the encoding version 0.

 ## File extension and mime type